skuffedgames/Rarity-Buttons/README.md

 # Rarity-Buttons
-No tutorial, just get good, this is to easy to play.
+No tutorial, just get good, this is too easy to play.